samdish7/COSC311/Labs/Lab4/README.md

 # Lab 4, Adults Data Set pt.
 2

 ## Details
-1. You may submit this lab in groups of one or two.
-2. Download the “Adult” data set from the UCI Machine Learning data repository: [Adults Link](https://archive.ics.uci.edu/ml/datasets/Adult).
+1. Download the “Adult” data set from the UCI Machine Learning data repository: [Adults Link](https://archive.ics.uci.edu/ml/datasets/Adult).
 This dataset is record of adults, along with various occupational and lifestyle attributes.
 Each adult is “labeled” as to whether or not they make more or less than $50k per year.
 Using this as a driving label, one would typically want to design a process to determine what combinations of factors enable a person to make more than $50k per year.
     (a) Read the data into a pandas DataFrame object.
     (b) Use the data and the numpy library to compute the following: